-Early Childhood Education
+Early Childhood Education Interventions & Responses

-This list of Interventions is not intended to be exhaustive, nor will every OPS school have access to each intervention listed.
+Interventions is not intended to be exhaustive, nor will every OPS school have access to each intervention listed.
 School staff will seek to implement the intervention(s) that seem to most effectively support positive behavior for the specific student under the specific circumstances.